Semantic-Society/Neologism/README.md

 9. Run `npm i` in app/api
 10. set ENV variable as shown in example.env file in the app root
 11. Run `npm run meteor-client:bundle` in the app subfolder
-12. Navigate to app
+12. Navigate to the app
-13. Run `npm run api` to start a local meteor server (running on http://localhost:3000/ with a connection to a local mongodb at port 3001).
+13. Run `npm run api` to start a local meteor server (running on http://localhost:3000/ with a connection to a local MongoDB at port 3001).
 14. Run `npm run start` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 15. Optional: If you need to run the recommender, install an AddOn for your browser to allow CORS, as configurations need to be done